Russia–United Kingdom relations: Russian invasion of Ukraine

 On 29 October 2022, Russia accused the UK of involvement in the 2022 Nord Stream pipeline sabotage, which it claimed were carried out by the Royal Navy, in addition to involvement in the drone strikes on the Sevastopol Naval Base.
 The UK Ministry of Defence released a statement denouncing the claims and stated that Russia was "peddling lies on an epic scale".
 Earlier in the month, Russia had also accused the UK of involvement in the Crimean Bridge explosion.

 The appointment of Rishi Sunak as UK prime minister in October 2022 did not change the UK's anti-Russian position, and policies.
 In May 2023 at the annual G7 summit, in Tokyo, Sunak stepped up sanctions on Russia, banning the import of Russian diamonds, along with Russian-origin copper, aluminium and nickel, as he redoubled UK support for Ukraine.
 The UK also sanctioned a further 86 Russian individuals and companies.

 In July 2024, British prime minister Keir Starmer gave Ukraine permission to strike targets inside Russia with British-supplied Storm Shadow missiles.

 On 24 February 2025, the U.K. unveiled new sanctions against Russia to mark the third anniversary of its invasion of Ukraine.

+In June 2026, British forces intercepted and boarded the Russian shadow fleet oil tanker Smyrtos in the English Channel during a six-hour operation involving Royal Marine Commandos and law enforcement officers.

+On 18 August 2026, British prime minister Andy Burnham confirms that the United Kingdom will continue to militarily support Ukraine after Russia warned the UK will face "consequences" for allowing Ukraine to use British-made drones to strike targets deep inside Russian territory.